-Federal Regulators Begin Reign of Terror on the Payday Lending Industry
+Federal Regulators Begin Reign of Terror on the Fast Loans Industry

-With the Consumer Financial Protection Bureau, or CFPB, gearing up to enact its reign of terror on payday lenders, some companies are digging in their heels while others are bailing out.
+With the Consumer Financial Protection Bureau, or CFPB, gearing up to enact its reign of terror on fast loans, some companies are digging in their heels while others are bailing out.
 The agency spent more than four years completing studies and listening to industry experts to decide what regulations to put in place.

 Change is on the Way

 While the CFPB has yet to finalize the details, there are regulation rumors flying around.
-According to Bloomberg, the agency intends to stop borrowers from taking on short-term loans that they are unable to repay.
-When people fail to repay these loans on time, fees begin to accumulate increasing the balance of the original loan.
-Payday loans are temporary cash advances that borrowers promise to repay by their next payday.
+According to Bloomberg, the agency intends to stop borrowers from taking on short-term loans or online payday loans (bad credit), that they are unable to repay.
+When people fail to repay these fast loans on time, fees begin to accumulate increasing the balance of the original loan.
+Payday loans or fast loans, are temporary cash advances that borrowers promise to repay by their next payday.
 To support the promise, most companies require them to write a postdated check.

 CFPB’s regulations will also affect companies that provide similar borrowing services.
 This includes installment and title loan companies that offer lengthier repayment periods.
 These lenders provide emergency funds on the contingency that they gain access to the borrower’s bank account to withdraw the repayment automatically on the due date even if the person doesn’t have the funds available.